 PSPDFConfiguration and we will do our best to update the navigation bar for you.
 However, this may not work well in all edge cases and we may require your help.

 PSPDFViewController so that it should hide the navigation bar when the user taps on the screen (

 -[PSPDFConfiguration userInterfaceViewMode]) and you are using opaque navigation bars (i.e. set

 YES on your container view controller as well.
 Otherwise, the view of your container view controller will be resized every time the navigation bar changes its visibility state.
 This also means that the

 PSPDFViewController will get resized in the same way, resulting in an up/down jump of the pages that are currently visible.

 In general, when adding a custom container view controller between any kind of UIKit container view controllers (such as

-PSPDFViewController's parent view controller should always be your container view controller in that case.
-You should not set the pdf view controller to become a child of the UIKit controller but then embed it into your custom container view controller's view hierarchy.
+PSPDFViewController’s parent view controller should always be your container view controller in such a case.
+You should not set the PDF view controller to become a child of the UIKit controller but rather embed it into your custom container view controller’s view hierarchy.

-PSPDFViewController your custom container view controller now is the parent we adopt to.
-It is your custom container view controller that is now responsible for the communication and proper handling of its parent UIKit container view controller.
+PSPDFViewController, your custom container view controller is now responsible for the communication and proper handling of its parent UIKit container view controller.

-If you want to look through more code, there are a couple of samples available in our catalog project.
-Just have a look at the ViewController Customization section.
+If you want to look through more code, there are a couple of samples available in the Catalog under the ViewController Customization section.